canturk/qmtoolbox/README.md

     (*) The code for FockQM and CoherentQM "quad.py" does not exist.

-   - QuadMeasure, base class, defines a quadrature measurement protocol for the coupled system.
+   - Class QuadMeasure defines a quadrature measurement protocol for the coupled system:
-	It setups qubit-HO systems, and simulates quadrature measurement and generates a measurement trajectory.
+	 - Setups quantum operators, Hamiltonian, and Lindblad Master equation for qubit-HO system,
+	 - Simulates the measurement, and
+	 - Generates a measurement trajectory

-	- ThermalQM, inherited from QuadMeasure, describes either thermal inital state or initial thermal displacement state of HO at a given temperature.
+   - ThermalQM describes thermal inital (or thermal displacement) state of HO at a given temperature.

-	(b) "qsim.py" contains a class called QuadSim which has an object instantiated from one of FockQMP, CoherentQMP or ThermalQMP.
+(b) "qsim.py" contains a class called QuadSim which has an object
+	instantiated from one of FockQMP, CoherentQMP or ThermalQMP.
 The UML below shows the relationship between QuadSim and QuadMeasure.